Neelkanth-khithani/Hyperledger-Fabric-for-Charity-Donations/README.md

 ![query-donation-by-id](/images/query-donation-by-id.png)

 ### Update donation status (NGO approves/marks as processed)
+- Updates the status of **Donation ID D001 to “ProcessedByNGO”**, reflecting that it has been verified or approved by the receiving organization
 ```
 peer chaincode invoke -o orderer-api.127-0-0-1.nip.io:8080 --channelID charity-channel --name charity --waitForEvent -c '{"function":"UpdateStatus","Args":["D001","ProcessedByNGO"]}'
 ```